gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 = Who should use MailOptin? =

-MailOptin is perfect for business owners, bloggers, designers, developers, photographers, and basically everyone else.
+MailOptin is perfect for business owners, bloggers, designers, developers, photographers, and everyone else.

 = Do I need to have coding skills to use MailOptin? =

-Absolutely not.
-You can create and manage optin forms and newsletters without any coding knowledge (Intuitive form & email template builder).
+No. You can create and manage optin forms and newsletters without any coding knowledge (Intuitive form & email template builder).

 = I'd like access to all features.
 How can I get them? =

 You can get access to more features and support by <a href="https://mailoptin.io/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about MailOptin!">upgrading to our Premium version</a>.
-Purchasing a Premium license gets you access to the full version of MailOptin, automatic updates and faster support.
+Purchasing a Premium license gets you an access to the full version of MailOptin, automatic updates and faster support.

 = Is MailOptin translation ready? =

-Yes, MailOptin has full translation and localization support via the mailoptin textdomain.
+Yes, MailOptin has full translation and localization support.
 All .mo and .po translation files should go into the languages folder in the base of the plugin.

 == Screenshots ==